About Dulwich Women's Cricket

 Dulwich is home to one of the largest women's and girls' sections in London and the South East and fields teams in every age group from U9 to adult with as many as five teams playing each Sunday as well as several midweek games.

-Dulwich Women have taken on the lease to their own ground in Dulwich Village, the Griffin, which is believed to the first Women & Girls’ priority ground in the country with the women having the fresh pitches and the men, the used ones!
-The Griffin will be receiving substantial investment including new hybrid pitches and nets to be one of the best club grounds in the country.
+Dulwich Women have taken on the lease to their own ground in Dulwich Village, the Griffin, which is believed to be the first Women & Girls’ priority ground in the country with the women having the fresh pitches and the men the used ones!
+The Griffin is receiving substantial investment including new hybrid pitches and nets to be one of the best club grounds in the country.

-The 1st XI will again be playing in both the Surrey and Kent leagues as well as the National T20 Cup.
+The 1st XI will again be playing Premier League performance level cricket and the 2nd XI will be playing in the second tier Championship.
 Our Development team, the Valkyries, is playing in the Surrey Slam and has a number of other games organised.
 Our junior teams are playing in both the North Kent and Surrey leagues.
+Both women and juniors play in the national T20 cups.

-We train on Wednesday evenings from 6.30pm at the club’s Burbage Road ground starting on 20th April.
+We train on Wednesday evenings from 6.30pm at the club’s Burbage Road ground starting in early April.

 If you want a friendly environment, to make new friends, get fitter, or want to play competitive cricket, Dulwich CC Women offer an environment for players at all levels!
 We aim to make sure that everyone is involved and in doing this still win more than we lose.